programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 1. We need a command line tool that recognizes the same commands Macs and Linux computers (i.e. Unix operating systems) do.
 Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and click on the "Windows" link under "Downloads".
 Once the download has finished, double-click on the downloaded file and follow the steps to install Git Bash (leave all options the way they already are).

 2. Open "Command Prompt" (open your Start Menu and search for "Command Prompt" and an app you can open should come up).

-3. Install Chocolately (*make sure to highlight and copy the whole club of text below together, not as separate lines*).
-Chocolatey is a "package manager": code that lets you download and install open-source software on Windows easily from the command line.
+3. Chocolatey is a "package manager": code that lets you download and install open-source software on Windows easily from the command line.
+We'll now install Chocolately (*make sure to highlight and copy the whole club of text below together, not as separate lines*).
+Enter the code shown in the steps below (*`code is formatted like this`*), keeping [the command line tips from above](#section1-4) in mind:

    `@powershell -NoProfile -ExecutionPolicy unrestricted -Command "(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))) >$null 2>&1" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`